AlOwain/owhtml/README.md

 ### To-do list:

-- Create TODO comments for things that can be tested.
-- Create tests for FIX comments.
 - Styling:
   - Figure out how to encode styling; should there be a table of all styles for each element?
 It won't be as large as I imagine, and there is a lot of